arpitbbhayani/articles/blogs/python-prompts.md

 ## Dynamic prompt strings

 The [documentation](https://docs.python.org/3/library/sys.html#sys.ps2) states that if we assign a non-string object to `ps1` or `ps2` then Python prompts by calling `str()` on the object every time a prompt is shown.
-This means we could define a class with `__str__` and set an instance of it to `sys.ps1` and we could implement all sorts of stateful functionalities.
+Now we create some stateful and dynamic prompt by defining a class and overriding `__str__` method.

-We could implement [IPython](https://ipython.org/) like prompt through code below
+Below we implement [IPython](https://ipython.org/) like prompt where execution statement number is stored in member `line` of the class and is incremented every time the primary prompt renders.

 ```py
 # -*- coding: utf-8 -*-